dddrrreee/cs140e-win19/labs/lab9-threads/README.md

 Implement:

   1. `rpi_fork(code, arg)`: to create a new thread, put it on the `runq`.
-  Note you will have to do "brain-surgery" on this thread's stack so that when its state is loaded in `rpi_cswitch` control will jump to `code` with `arg` as the first argument.
-Also, if control returns from `code` that you call `rpi_exit`.

   2. `rpi_yield()`: yield control to another thread.